UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Keep recyclables food-free and dry to prevent contamination.

-• Why Rinsing Matters: Rinsing your containers is about more than just being tidy; it actively protects the value of the materials.
-Food rot attracts pests like rats and insects to processing facilities, creating severe health hazards for workers.
-Furthermore, buyers who purchase bales of recycled plastic or metal pay for the material, not the leftover sauce.
-If a bale is too dirty, buyers will reject it, and all that effort to recycle goes entirely to waste.
+• Why Rinsing Matters: Rinsing your containers actively protects the value of the materials.
+Food rot attracts pests like rats and insects to processing facilities, creating severe health hazards for essential workers.

-• The “Dry” Factor: Moisture is the enemy of the recycling bin, specifically when it comes to paper products.
+• The “Dry” Factor: Moisture is the absolute enemy of the recycling bin, specifically when it comes to paper products.
 When paper gets wet, the delicate fibers weaken and become incredibly difficult to process into new paper.
-Even if the moisture comes from a freshly rinsed soda can that was not shaken out, it can easily ruin the newspapers or mail sitting next to it.
 Always give your containers a quick shake or let them air dry before tossing them in.

 💡 Pro Tip: You do not need to make your recyclables dishwasher sterile.
-A simple rinse to remove visible food particles is usually enough to do the trick.
+A simple rinse with warm water to remove visible food particles is usually enough to do the trick.

 An illustration shows a man with a recycling bin and a list of accepted items: paper, cans, and bottles with necks.